learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 analytics in an economical and efficient fashion.
 Many businesses still have their IT architecture on this model known as "the client / server" model.

-## State Which Role Possesses The Data That Browsers Display
+## Explain Which Role Possesses The Data That Browsers Display

-The web was developed under a client server model.
+The web was developed with a client server model.
 Home PCs were relatively underpowered (like our checkstands) _clients_ and web content sharing programs were installed on high-power _servers_.
 Thus web _clients_ running _browser_ software were created that would send an _request_ for a web page and the